Siniša Mihajlović: 2010–11 season

-However, right away, the team got dealt a major blow by a preseason right knee injury to Stevan Jovetić that would keep the attacking midfielder out for the entire season.

-The league campaign started poorly with two draws and two losses before a win was finally recorded in week 5 at home versus Parma.
-However, that win was followed by two straight losses as the team continuously hovered in and around relegation zone.

-Fiorentina's form finally started picking up in late October 2010 with a home win versus Bari, but, soon afterwards in November 2010, la Viola got further weakened by an injury to first-choice goalkeeper Sébastien Frey that kept him out for the rest of the season.
-Still, Mihajlović's team continued its slow climb up the standings.
-Though bad away form continued, they finished the first half of the season in twelfth spot.
-In January 2011, an old favourite reappeared since the doping-related ban on Adrian Mutu expired as the forward with whom Mihajlović shares some colourful history from playing days rejoined the squad.
-Also, Mihajlović signed winger Valon Behrami from West Ham United, but the alternating home and away form improved only slightly as the head coach experimented with various tactical formations.
+The team suffered poor form in the first part of the season, with injuries to some key players.
+They finished the first half of the season in twelfth spot.
+Mihajlović signed winger Valon Behrami from West Ham United, but the alternating home and away form improved only slightly as the head coach experimented with various tactical formations.

 In February 2011, Fiorentina won on the road for the first time in the season with a win at Palermo.
-And in March 2011, the team finally recorded two straight wins for the first time in the season, climbing up to eight spot (their best placing the entire season other than the seventh spot after opening week's draw).
-Still, the momentum wasn't kept up for a possible late push towards a European spot, and, under Mihajlović, Fiorentina ended the league season with 12 wins (only three of those away from home), 11 losses, and 15 draws, which was good enough for ninth place – twelve points out of a European spot.
+In March 2011, the team recorded two straight wins for the first time in the season, climbing up to eighth spot.
+The club finished the league season with 12 wins (only three of those away from home), 11 losses, and 15 draws, which secured ninth place – twelve points out of a European spot.

 2011–12 season

-During the summer 2011 transfer season, Mihajlović was strongly linked with a return to Inter in head coaching capacity, with certain Italian papers even reporting the specific date of his unveiling at the nerazzurri following supposed successful negotiations with Inter's sporting director Marco Branca.
-However, Mihajlović immediately denied those claims, pledging to stay on in Florence.
+During the summer 2011 transfer season, Mihajlović was strongly linked with a return to Inter in head coaching capacity, with some Italian papers even reporting the specific date of his unveiling at the nerazzurri following supposed successful negotiations with Inter's sporting director Marco Branca.
+However, Mihajlović denied those claims, pledging to stay on in Florence.